UnbiasedMilo/beontech/README.md

 ![BEON LOGO](https://beon.studio/blog/wp-content/themes/twentybeon/app/images/beon-purple.png)

-# Node / Express / MongoDB Coding Exercise
+# Node / Express / MongoDB/PostgreSQL Coding Exercise

 Before joining the coding interview, you should have set up the local environments for the application.
 Install the Packages and run `npm run dev` to start the developing server.
 Also, we recommend you read the code so that you are not caught off guard.